TentativeConvert/Calculations-with-Eschenburg-spaces/README.md

 ### Count 'isomorphism' classes in a range
-To count the number of various 'isomorphism' classes of positively curved Eschenburg spaces in a certain range, say with |r| < 5000, enter:
+To count the number of various 'isomorphism' classes of positively curved Eschenburg spaces in a certain range, say with `|r| < 5000`, enter:

      ./esch r=5000